-An oil pressure sender (to the left of the oil filter) sends DC voltage to the ECU that it interprets as oil pressure.
+An oil pressure transducer, on the side of the engine block, sends DC voltage to the ECU that it interprets as oil pressure.
 Should this voltage fall below a certain level, the ECU will shut the generator down and illuminate the low oil pressure LED.
 If this occurs, see 6.2 Engine Troubleshooting.